 Pratt junior Jared Dunnmon realizes that in order to solve any large worldwide problem – in this case sustainable energy – more is needed than just the technical knowhow.

 That is why in addition to pursuing his undergraduate degree in mechanical engineering and materials science, he is also majoring in economics.
 When he graduates from Pratt next year, he plans to attend a university that offers a joint engineering and law degree.

-Two years ago, a group of Duke University engineering undergrads traveled to Uganda in an Engineers Without Borders project to address some of the most pressing needs of a small community.
+Two years ago, a group of Duke University engineering undergrads traveled to Uganda to address some of the most pressing needs of a small community.
 Among other projects, they planned to help villagers connect to the outside world through the Internet and to improve the ability of local coffee growers to process their beans.

 Sounds like a fairly straightforward job for engineers.